pavatus/ait-wiki/content/development/how-it-works/chameleon.md

 ## Step 3
 Now that its possible to create convincing fake blocks and we can get a structure we need to build, all thats left is to tie them up together.

 Unfortunately there's no way to just get the positions and the blockstates from a configured feature, since it's more of a blueprint.

+Buuut you can place a structure!
+Meaning that if you record whatever it tries to place you'll get the positions and states which you can use to create the delta packet.